-- (c) Trenchless Construction: Non-Limited Access Right of Way Jack or bore pits or other construction methods necessary for trenchless construction within non-limited access right of way may be allowed without a variance. - (d) General Trenchless Construction Requirements When trenchless installation techniques are used, the following requirements must be met: - Trenchless construction method shall be reviewed and approved by WSDOT before work begins. - Trenchless pipe installation where the casing or carrier pipe diameter is 36 inches or greater shall require a review by the State Geotechnical Engineer. - Casing shall extend 6 feet beyond the edge of the roadway prism or back of curb.
-(See 120.15, Casing, Conduit, Innerduct, and Encasement, and Figure 120-3, Minimum Cover Detail, for additional guidance.) - Limits of bore pit excavation should not extend into any portion of the roadway prism.
+Best Practice (c) Trenchless Construction: Non-Limited Access Right of Way - Jack or bore pits or other construction methods necessary for trenchless construction within non-limited access right of way may be allowed without a variance.
+WAC 468-34-250(3) (d) General Trenchless Construction Requirements - When trenchless installation techniques are used, the following requirements must be met: WAC 468-34-250(3)(a) Best Practice • Trenchless construction method shall be reviewed and approved by WSDOT before work begins. • Trenchless pipe installation where the casing or carrier pipe diameter is 36 inches or greater shall require a review by the State Geotechnical Engineer.
+WAC 468-34-250(3)(c) WAC 468-34-250(3)(d) Casing shall extend 6 feet beyond the edge of the roadway prism or back of curb.
+(See 120.15, Casing, Conduit, Innerduct, and Encasement, and Figure 120-3, Minimum Cover Detail, for additional guidance.) • Limits of bore pit excavation should not extend into any portion of the roadway prism.
 Pit excavation work encroaching within highway drainage systems should have preapproved protective measures in place at all times during construction.
 Bore pits that encroach within the roadway prism shall be preapproved by WSDOT.
 Shoring plans for approval shall adequately present the method of shoring.
-Utility work that fails to follow the shoring plan should be stopped until the shoring plan is adhered to. - The size of the bore opening shall not exceed 5% oversize in diameter.
-Backfill of voids in a manner approved by WSDOT, such as pressure grouting, is required for all pipes 12 inches in diameter or greater. - Unused or abandoned holes or casings shall be backfilled as directed by WSDOT using standard methods.
+Utility work that fails to follow the shoring plan should be stopped until the shoring plan is adhered to. • The size of the bore opening shall not exceed 5% oversize in diameter.
+Backfill of voids in a manner approved by WSDOT, such as pressure grouting, is required for all pipes 12 inches in diameter or greater. • Unused or abandoned holes or casings shall be backfilled as directed by WSDOT using standard methods.
 (See 130.06, Abandoned, Deactivated, or Disconnected Utilities, for detailed guidance.)

-(15) Pipeline Appurtenances

-Pipeline appurtenances shall meet the requirements outlined below.

-- (a) Manholes Whenever possible, manholes should be located outside the roadway prism and as close to the edge of right of way as possible.
+(15) Pipeline Appurtenances WAC 468-34-220 Pipeline appurtenances shall meet the requirements outlined below.
+WAC 468-34-220(4) (a) Manholes - Whenever possible, manholes should be located outside the roadway prism and as close to the edge of right of way as possible.
 Placement of manholes should be at locations that minimize interruptions to highway operation and maintenance efforts during utility maintenance work.
-Manholes shall not be located within any limited access highway pavement or shoulder. - (b) Automatic and Emergency Shut-Off Valves Automatic and emergency shutoff valves shall be located near the structure ends if attached to a structure and as may be required by WSDOT, industry standards, or governmental codes and regulations.
+Manholes shall not be located within any limited access highway pavement or shoulder.
+WAC 468-34-220(5) (b) Automatic and Emergency Shut-Off Valves - Automatic and emergency shut-off valves shall be located near the structure ends if attached to a structure and as may be required by WSDOT, industry standards, or governmental codes and regulations.
 Valves should be located in such a manner as to allow isolation of pipeline segments in the event of a hazardous condition.
 Shut-off valves shall not be located within any limited access highway pavement or shoulder.

-WAC 468-34-250(3)(a) Best Practice
+(16) Pipeline Identification and Detection WAC 468-34-220(3) (a) Markers - Post-type markers are required for all subsurface utility installations.
+Markers should be installed using conspicuous colors and contain the following relevant information: Pipeline identification and utility station location.